HTML Semantics & Accessibility

 - Accessibility (a11y)

-- Perceivable: Users must be able to perceive the information (e.g., providing
+- Perceivable: Information must be readable (e.g.,

-- Perceivable: Users must be able to perceive the information (e.g., providing
+- Perceivable: Information must be readable (e.g.,

 - ARIA (Accessible Rich Internet Applications)